kumpmati/treexpress/README.md

-# Puulvelin 🌲
+# Treexpress 🌲

 Write express.js servers in JSX format.

 **Note:** This project is highly experimental and very buggy!
 No not use it in production

-Puulvelin is a teeny tiny library built around express.js that allows you to write the basic parts of an express.js server using JSX tags.
+Treexpress is a teeny tiny library built around express.js that allows you to write the basic parts of an express.js server using JSX tags.
 It supports simple function components along with the built-in tags.
-Puulvelin is **not** reactive, meaning the components are run only once at the start of the server, and will not react to changes in their props or contents.
+Treexpress is **not** reactive, meaning the components are run only once at the start of the server, and will not react to changes in their props or contents.

-The name is a combination of the Finnish words puu ('tree') and palvelin ('server').

 ## Setup

-Install the package with npm: `npm install puulvelin`.
+Install the package with npm: `npm install treexpress`.

-In addition to `puulvelin`, you'll need to install the following packages:
+In addition to `treexpress`, you'll need to install the following packages:

 - TypeScript: `npm install --save-dev typescript`
 - Express.js: `npm install express`